celestiaorg/docs/nodes/arabica-9.md

 depending on the type of node you are running.

 Your best approach to participating is to first determine which node you would like to run.
-Each node's guide will link to the relevant network in order to show you how to connect to them.
+Each node's guide will link to the relevant networks in order to show you how to connect to them.

 You have a list of options on the type of nodes you can run in order to